 Finance costs are interest expenses primarily from the Singapore Economic Development Board (EDB) repayable grant, the CSL Facility, the Convertible Loan Facility, the October/November 2019 Loan Facility and the K2 HealthVentures Loan Facility.
-For the years ended December 31, 2019, 2020 and 2021, finance costs were \$0.9 million, \$1.2 million and \$1.9 million, respectively.
+For the years ended December 31, 2020, 2021 and 2022, finance costs were \$1.2 million, \$1.9 million and \$3.7 million, respectively.
+Both the CSL Facility in the amount of principal and accrued interests was repaid in July 2021 and the October/November 2019 Loan Facility was repaid in March 2021.